Lennox Merit ML193E Review

 The Bottom Line

-However, if this furnace works for your home, then it does have some attractive design elements, including the constant torque blower motor, which has multiple speeds and is superior to a single-speed blower.
+However, if this furnace works for your home, then it does have some attractive design elements, including the constant torque blower motor, secondary heat exchanger, condensing technology, and dual fuel compatibility when paired with a heat pump.

-Finally, the ML193E is compatible with one of Lennox’s iComfort smart thermostat, which can give you access to a few cool features.
+Finally, the ML193E is compatible with one of Lennox’s iComfort smart thermostats, which can give you access to a few cool features.